 Hardware and measurement abstraction layers are effective design patterns that make test software as adaptable as hardware.
 Rather than employ device-specific code modules in a test sequence, you can use abstraction layers to decouple measurement types and instrument-specific drivers from the test sequence.
 Learn how to drastically reduce development time by giving hardware and software engineers the ability to work in parallel.

 Often overlooked, thermals can impact measurement quality and measurement system reliability.
 Learn basic design approaches and explore thermal modeling tools for designing a rack measurement system.

-While software deployment is one of the most important steps in building a test system, it can also be the most tedious and frustrating to setup due to the abundance of options available today.
+Although software deployment is one of the most important steps in building a test system, it can also be the most tedious and frustrating to set up because of the abundance of options available today.
 Understand the different considerations and tools to address the difficulty and confusion that surrounds test software deployment.

 In a perfect world, systems would never fail.
 Unfortunately, this is not reality—at least not yet.
 Systems fail and sudden, unexpected failures can be costly.
 Although you cannot completely remove the risk of failure, even with the most well-thought-out plans, you can reduce it.
 Ensure you have a maintenance strategy that can help you manage cost if something does go wrong and reduce the risk of failure.